zyla/esp-xkcd/README.md

    ```
    **Note**: You might need additional options here depending on your hardware configuration, see [Supported hardware configurations](#supported-hardware-configurations).

-5. Once the flashing process is complete, press the BOOT button, and your ESP32 board will display a series of jokes on the OLED or LCD screen.
-Enjoy the humor!
+5. Once the flashing process is complete, ESP board will connect to WiFi and display the image.
+Enjoy!

 ## Project Structure